iptc/newsml-g2/MAINTENANCE.md

 7. Run the script that uses an XSLT stylesheet to create the master version from the framework version in the specification/individual folder:
     `release-tools/create-power-xsd-from-framework-xsd.sh`
-8. Run `release-tools/move-to-individual.sh` which updates version number references within each file in examples/*.xml (except for the older examples which need to refer to 2.24 because that's the last version under the Core version of the standard)
+8. Run `release-tools/update-version-no-in-examples.sh` which updates version
+    number references within each file in examples/*.xml (except for the older examples which need to refer to 2.24 because that's the last version supported by the Core version of the standard)
 9. Run `xmllint` over the examples folder to make sure no errors have been
     introduced:
     `release-tools/test-newsml-examples.sh`